Blog : swimming pool

 / Photographs: Sitthisak Namkham / Styling: Worawat /

-Like a journey back in time, here’s a modern tropical house with the charm of yesteryear.
+Like a journey back in time, here’s a modern Tropical house with the charm of bygone years.
 It’s a complete renovation project inspired by the cluster homes characteristic of traditional Thai ways of life.
 Built with the future in mind, the old family home is lovingly restored to answer the lifestyle needs of the three generations who live here.
-Plus, it blends a beautiful lush green garden and innovative building materials.
+Plus, it blends into a beautiful lush green landscape.

 Extended families have long been a pillar of Thai culture.
 Back in the day, when a couple joined in matrimony, traditionally it was the groom who moved into the home of the bride.
 As the family grew, it was time to build a new home nearby, usually on the same property.